The Soldier's Details

 - Saipan-Guadalcanal-Brisbane-Perth, 1/11/1944.

-Wally married Hilda Quake in 1946.
+Returning from war he married Hilda Quake in 1946.

 In 1949 Electoral Roll Hilda and Wally are residing Barker Street, Subiaco.
 Wally is a builder, In 1963 they are living Como where Wally is again builder.
 In 1980 Wally and Hilda are living at Jurien Bay, Wally is a fisherman.